petershin/liferay-learn/docs/commerce/latest/en/users-and-accounts/roles-and-permissions/commerce-roles-reference.md

 > Regular Role

-A supplier is associated with a channel and can manage products, catalogs, orders, price lists, promotions, warehouses and inventory associated to that channel.
+A supplier is associated with a channel and can manage products, catalogs, orders, price lists, promotions, warehouses, and inventory associated to that channel.
 See below for a full list of supplier permissions.

 | Permission                                                             | Description                                                      |
 | :--------------------------------------------------------------------- | :--------------------------------------------------------------- |